 The tale of Crispin begins — as so many do — with a Scotch egg.

 It’s a place that looks good from every angle (and there are a lot).
-And inside, the restaurant feels spacious with terrazzo-marble surface tops, a sweeping bar and floor-to-ceiling glass, so the space floods with natural light all year round, and there’s plenty of tables and chairs outside too, with umbrellas to shade you in all weathers.
+Inside, tables orbit the open kitchen in a space that’s flooded with natural light all year round, and there’s plenty of tables and chairs outside too, with umbrellas to shade you in all weathers.

 Crispin’s also a hotbed for culinary collaborations, inviting chefs from the likes of Pidgin, Pleasant Lady and Retan to take to the stoves for one-night-only appearances, alongside head chef Lewis de Haas (ex-Petersham Nurseries, The Shed) and his team.

 Washing it all down is a curated selection of house cocktails that put a twist on the classics: there’s the tangy margarita with orange wine; the punchy olive oil & green tea martini; and the Old Fashioned softened with a burnt butter wash.
 Wine-wise, the menu leans towards natural wines that showcase indigenous and rare grape varieties.
 Whether you’re after something funky, fruity or more straightforward, you’re in safe hands with the selection compiled by resident sommelier Alex Price, who’s on-hand to make spot-on recommendations.
 The proof’s in Crispin’s latest chapter; a wine bar in Soho.

 Whatever they’ve got…